 Attractions: Long Island Sound beach with basketball and shuffleboard courts, horseshoe pits, shuffleboard, picnic areas, shelter pavilions, and a playground.

 Cost: Parking: $15 Nassau County residents; $20 non-residents. $50 season parking pass available to residents.

 The Town of Oyster Bay (North Shore) Beaches

 Attractions: Centre Island overlooks Oyster Bay Harbor and Long Island Sound and offers a food stand, turf field, and basketball court.
-Charles E. Ransom Beach also overlooks the Sound and offers outdoor showers and a playground.
+Charles E. Ransom Beach also overlooks the Sound and offers a playground (no swimming).